 In my Doylestown chiropractic practice, I regularly see golfers this time of year for back pain or rotator cuff pain — sometimes even wrist pain.

-It’s not surprising when you think about it.
+It may come as a shock but golf is actually a pretty injury-ridden sport.
+The most common injury used to be when people got hit with golf balls but thankfully the number of people with these injuries is going down thanks to golf netting.
+Now the most common injuries are injuries formed over a long time.
+And it’s not surprising when you think about it.
 Spending several hours hunched over is enough to give anyone lower back pain.
 Then, when you think about the repetitive motion of swinging the clubs through the air, the THWACK of connecting with the ball and the twist of your spine, there are plenty of opportunities for injury.

 According to the MayoClinic , golf injuries are typically caused by overuse — such as logging lots of tee time after spending a sedentary winter.